Gauge field marginal of an Abelian Higgs model: Diamagnetic inequality for Abelian gauge theories

-We will primarily factor out gauge invariance using the axial gauge.
+We will primarily factor out gauge invariance using the axial gauge, see also~\cite{Chatterjee16,Chevyrev19YM} and Section~\ref{subsec:axial} where this gauge is used for analytic purposes.
 In the next subsection we introduce the pure gauge theory (the discrete Yang--Mills measure) as a $\mcG_\mfT$-valued random variable.